-TID is in the process of deploying multiple weather stations in the Diablo Grande region.
+Grande region.
+In 2024 TID is now looking to test satellite communications to assets in Del Puerto Canyon.
+If these tests are successful TID will plan to stand up another weather station in this region.
 The deployment of additional weather stations will further enhance TID's data driven decision making.
 TID staff will be working to acquire the needed easements to install these weather stations.